Pazemo/docs/source/includes/_recipients.md

 ## Create Recipients

 Create a Recipients to receive withdrawal.
-You can add recipients with 2 ways, directly from your `Withdraw` dashboard or create from `Recipient Lists` dashboard.
+You can add recipients from our platform with 2 ways, directly from your `Withdraw` dashboard or create from `Recipients` dashboard.

 ### Create Recipient in Withdraw Dashboard

 <a href="https://raw.githubusercontent.com/Pazemo/docs/main/source/images/add-recipients-withdraw.jpg" target="_blank" title="Click To View Full Screen Image In New Tab"><img src="https://raw.githubusercontent.com/Pazemo/docs/main/source/images/add-recipients-withdraw.jpg"></a>

-After select currency account, select `New Address`, select available Banks, then input number and name for your new recipient, so you next time can use it from `Recipients list` easily.
+After select account source, select `New Address` for your new recipient, select available Banks, then input number and name, so you next time can use it from `Recipients list` easily.

 ### Create Recipient in Recipients Dashboard

 <a href="https://raw.githubusercontent.com/Pazemo/docs/main/source/images/add-recipients.jpg" target="_blank" title="Click To View Full Screen Image In New Tab"><img src="https://raw.githubusercontent.com/Pazemo/docs/main/source/images/add-recipients.jpg"></a>

-Another way to create Recipients, from sidebar menu click `Recipients`, `+ ADD NEW RECIPIENT` then select from available currencies and banks provided then fill account number and label.
+Another way to create Recipients, at your main dashboard sidebar menu click `Recipients`, `+ ADD NEW RECIPIENT` then select from available currencies and banks provided then fill account number and label.

 > Example Request: